UZhomart/graphql/README.md

 - **Profile Information**: View and expand your personal details
 - **Program Selector**: Switch between Core Education, Piscine JS, and Piscine Go
-- **Global Statistics**: Click on any statistic card for detailed information
+- **Global Statistics**: Click on any statistic card for detailed information including admission games performance
 - **Participants Search**: Search for other students with smart exact-match priority
 - **Teamwork Analytics**: View collaboration statistics and solo project details
 - **Data Visualizations**: Interactive charts showing your progress and skills
+- **Admission Games**: View your performance in Memory and Zzle games with detailed statistics

 ### Logout